dljones555/Cognitive-Copliot/README.md

 It's on you.
 Let's get ahead of this - society failed with social media not knowing early.

-This week, I've several mentions in media this week, and have thought this through quite a bit myself.
+This week, I've seen several mentions in media this week, and have thought this through quite a bit myself.

 Students are using AI to write papers and losing critical thinking skills.
 AI agents are being created to work alongside you in the workplace.